richardsonlima/richardsonlima/README.md

 With over 15 years of experience architecting and securing large-scale technology environments, my career has been a journey through the core of computing: from the rigors of **UNIX Systems Administration** and **Offensive Security** to the modern paradigms of **Software Engineering, CloudOps, DevOps, SRE, and DataOps.**

-Today, my professional focus has converged at the intersection of **Artificial Intelligence and advanced Machine Learning techniques** within the high-stakes world of Banking and Financial Technology.
+Today, my professional focus has converged at the intersection of **Artificial Intelligence and advanced Machine Learning techniques**.

 ### Professional Evolution & Current Focus
 After a career mastering the full stack of modern infrastructure, I am now fully dedicated to the frontier of **Applied Artificial Intelligence**:

 * **Agentic AI Architecture:** Engineering sophisticated **Agent Patterns** using a hybrid of **GenAI (LLMs)** and **deterministic/symbolic** approaches to solve complex reasoning tasks.
-* **Intelligent Orchestration:** Designing high-performance **Data Retrieval** strategies and **Multi-Agent Protocols** tailored for the strict consistency and security requirements of the financial sector.
+* **Intelligent Orchestration:** Designing high-performance **Data Retrieval** strategies and **Multi-Agent Protocols** tailored for the strict consistency and security.
 * **Autonomous Workflows:** Building and scaling infrastructure for autonomous agents: ensuring reliable communication and state management in distributed AI ecosystems.

-### Academic Research (ITA)
-Parallel to my professional work, I am a Master's Researcher at the **Technological Institute of Aeronautics (ITA)**.
-My academic investigation focuses on the **MECADE** model: a framework designed to integrate Chaos Engineering into the dependability assessment of financial institutions, ensuring that the global economy’s digital backbone remains resilient under pressure.
+*
 ---

 ### The Paradox of the Generalist Specialist